ApocalypseCalculator/Someone/README.md

 Created by ApocalypseCalculator.

 To host this bot.
+You need to have [nodejs](https://nodejs.org/en/) installed.

 Clone this repository onto your pc.
 In the bot folder `data`, open the file called token.js

 Inside the token.js file, put your bot token inside the `""`. save the file.

+before running, make sure you installed the discord.js module. you can do this with `npm install discord.js`  (npm should come with node, if it does not, seperately install npm)

-if you have node installed, go to command prompt, head to bot folder directory (`cd filepath`), and run the `node index.js` command. (make sure node is v12 or higher)
+if you have node installed, go to your terminal, head to bot folder directory (`cd filepath`), and run the `node index.js` command. (make sure node is v12 or higher)

-if it is not working, delete the node modules folder and install the required dependency with the command `npm install discord.js` (npm should come with node, if it does not, seperately install npm)

 Bot has been upgraded to comply with the newest Discord.js v12